 Credit for Courses Taken Outside the U.S.

 If you have credit from coursework completed outside of the U.S., you may be awarded credit toward your Montgomery College degree program, or satisfy pre-requisites.
+You may also be requested to provide an evaluation for completion of the equivalent of United States high school graduation if your documents cannot be evaluated by College personnel.

-To have your coursework evaluated for possible credit:
+To have your coursework evaluated:

 1) Send your coursework to an academic evaluation agency for evaluation: